 After gathering evidence of your damages from the rear-end accident, your lawyer will file the actual complaint.
 This document will details what occurred during the accident, your injuries, and how you’re seeking recovery for your damages.

-After your complaint is filed, it officially establishes that you are suing for the rear-end accident.
-However, there is still potential to reach a settlement before the case actually goes all the way to trial.
+After your complaint gets filed, it officially establishes that you are suing for the rear-end accident.
+However, there is still potential to settle before the case goes all the way to trial.
 This is why you’ll want an experienced injury lawyer on your side who can help you make the right decisions for the compensation you deserve every step of the way.

 An experienced lawyer can improve your chances of fair compensation in just about any situation, but there are some of the most important reasons to get a lawyer.